Kia Soul Insurance Rates

 Rates are averaged for all Kia Soul models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find the Right Kia Soul Insurance
+How to Find the Best Cheap Kia Soul Insurance

-The following is a quick rundown of the information raised in the charts and tables above.
+The next list is a quick review of the car insurance concepts presented in the illustrations above.

-- Drivers who purchase higher liability limits will pay approximately $490 per year to go from a 30/60 limit to 250/500 limits
+- Insureds who purchase increased levels of liability coverage will pay around $490 per year to raise from 30/60 bodily injury limits to the 250/500 level

 As you’ve learned from the information above, many different factors impact your Kia Soul car insurance costs.
 The state you live in, your age, and even the model year of your Kia Soul will change what you pay for insurance.